stackbone.rag

 if (handle.error) throw new Error(handle.error.code);

-// Drain progress events into your own observability — run-loop, logs, SSE.
+// Drain progress events into your own logs / stream when you want to follow it.

 for await (const event of handle.data.events) {